-bushes are admirably adapted for These gardens exposed to winds, and if removed biennially they may be grown in the smallest of gardens with great advantage.
+These bushes are admirably adapted for gardens exposed to winds, and if removed biennially they may be grown in the smallest of gardens with great advantage.
 This biennial removal, or lifting, should be performed as follows:-A trench should be opened round the tree the width of a spade, and from twelve to fifteen inches deep; the tree should then be raised with its ball of earth attached to its roots intact.
 If the soil be light and rich, and the tree inclined to grow vigorously, making annual shoots of more than one foot in length, it may be replanted without any fresh compost; but if, on the contrary, the soil be poor, and the tree stunted in its growth, the following materials may be used:-In low situations, near brooks and rivers, a black moorearth is generally found; this unprepared is unfit for horticultural purposes, but if dug out and laid in a ridge, and one-eighth part of unslacked lime be spread over it, turning it immediately and mixing the lime with it, it will become in the course of five or six weeks an excellent compost for pear trees.
 It is good practice to add half a bushel of burnt earth, or the same quantity of sand, to a barrowful of this moor-earth.
 Leaf mould (or rotten manure), loam, and sand, equal parts, form also an excellent compost; in planting, one wheelbarrowful to a tree will be enough.
-These bush trees offer one very great advantage-they are protected from spring frosts, when in blossom, with great facility.
+In London suburban gardens, for which these trees are peculiarly adapted, no compost need be given to the trees in replanting, for the soil in them is generally rich.
+These bush trees offer two very great advantages,-they are protected from spring frosts when in blossom, and they may be planted from four to five feet apart, so as to be eligible for very small gardens, with great facility.

-The following varieties are very eligible for bush culture, as they are spreading in their growth and difficult to form into compact pyramids, although they may be made into spreading and prolific conical trees.
+The following varieties are well adapted for bush culture, as they are spreading in their growth and difficult to form into compact pyramids, although they may be made into spreading and prolific conical trees.
 It ought, however, to be mentioned that those sorts, such as Louise Bonne of Jersey, which form handsome pyramids, make very pretty compact bushes by cutting out the central branch to within three feet of the ground; so that pyramids may be easily formed into bushes.
 I may add that these bush pears produce the very finest fruit, from their being so near the heat and moisture-giving surface of the earth.